cypress-io/cypress-documentation/content/guides/component-testing/testing-react.md

 ### What Else Should You Test in This Component?

 In the above tests, we arranged and asserted, but didn't act on the component.
-We should should also test that when a user interacts with the component by clicking the "increment" and "decrement" buttons that the value of `count` changes.
+We should also test that when a user interacts with the component by clicking the "increment" and "decrement" buttons that the value of `count` changes.